yohandprt/My_Repo/projets/Epytodo/README.md

 # EpyTodo

-EpyTodo est une API RESTful construite avec Node.js et MySQL, permettant de gérer des tâches pour différents utilisateurs.
-Elle propose des fonctionnalités d'enregistrement, d'authentification, de gestion des utilisateurs et de leurs tâches.
+EpyTodo is a RESTful API built with Node.js and MySQL, designed to manage tasks for different users.
+It provides features for user registration, authentication, user management, and task management.

-## 🛠️ Technologies utilisées
+## Technologies Used

 - Node.js
 - Express